 Improve the quality of life of people in our supply chain

-Our supply chain connects us with millions of people, from the farmers cultivating tobacco and other agricultural products to workers at the supplier companies that provide the products and services used in our products or necessary to run our business.
+Our supply chain connects us with millions of people, from the farmers and farmworkers who cultivate our tobacco and other agricultural products to workers at the supplier companies that provide the products and services we need to run our business.

 Improve roadmap goals